-If there isn’t a big impact if the prospect doesn’t commit, there could be some doubt regarding whether the deal is legit and this is the key thing with questions for sales people.
-It is important search out prospects with a noticeable impact if they don’t purchase which causes more justification to make the commitment when the time comes to purchase.
+If there isn’t a big impact if the prospect doesn’t commit, there could be some doubt regarding whether the deal is legit and this is the key thing with questions for salespeople.
+It is important to search out prospects with a noticeable impact if they don’t purchase which causes more justification to make the commitment when the time comes to purchase.

 3. What other options are you considering?

-Commonly, sales people make assumptions that they’re the only option that the prospect is considering.
-Also, sales people often either forget to seek out the competition or feel like they shouldn’t ask.
+Commonly, salespeople make assumptions that they are the only option that the prospect is considering.
+Also, salespeople often either forget to seek out the competition or feel like they shouldn’t ask.

 4. How do you feel about your other options?

 When identifying that the prospect is considering other options, you’re likely to hear the competitors names that are involved and immediately know how you compare.
-What truly matter is that your knowledge about the competitive landscape may be different from the prospect’s.
+What truly matters is that your knowledge about the competitive landscape may be different from the prospect’s knowledge.

 5. How long have you been looking at them?

-It is important to ask questions for sales people if the prospect is speaking with other vendors to uncover the length of time they’ve been talking with them.
+It is important to ask questions for salespeople if the prospect is speaking with other vendors to uncover the length of time they have been talking with them.
 It’s likely that there are strong relationships and rapport built with other vendors and you may more of an outsider if you uncover the prospect has been speaking with other vendors for months and you’re coming in at the tail end.